 Financial independence is as much about the journey as it is the destination.
 And while we are still years away from arriving at our intended destination of FI, we have a financial independence plan that is about both the journey and the destination.

 This post focuses heavily on the finances of our plan to reach financial independence, but that is not to suggest that the journey to financial independence is all about numbers.

-This post was originally published two years ago.
-A lot has changed in the past two years.
-It feels appropriate to share an updated plan with our readers.
+This post was originally published four years ago, and then updated two years ago.
+Similar to our last update, a lot has changed in the past two years.
+It feels appropriate to share an updated plan with all of you.

 Many (if not all) of the core principles have stayed the same over the course of the two years.
 This has been remarkable to confirm.
 And thus, why we’ve chosen to refresh the original post, keeping most of the original content (as a comparison) and adding new elements that better describe our plan.

 It also seems fitting that when we first published this post, we made the following two clarifications.

 First, this plan is NOT written in stone.
 Let’s face it, life just isn’t that simple.
 We learned this lesson the hard way just months out of college and weeks after we got married.

 Three weeks after we got married, Jess and I moved to Nicaragua to teach English.
 We intended to stay there for at least a year, only to return 6 weeks later, each of us twenty pounds lighter after three life-threatening bouts of various illnesses.